 The easiest way to access Moa Park is via Canaan Downs.
 Allow at least 1 hr 30 min to get to Canaan Downs car park if coming from Nelson.
 From Nelson, follow State Highway 60 to the top of Takaka Hill.
 Turn right onto Canaan Road, which is just past the Ngarua Cave turnoff.
 Canaan Road is unsealed, windy and narrow, so drive with caution.
 It is 11 km from the turnoff to Canaan Downs car park.

-The car park is also the start point for Harwoods Hole Track, Rameka Track, Canaan Downs MTB tracks, and overnight tramps to Wainui Hut.
+The car park is situated at 750 m elevation.
+It is also the start point for Harwoods Hole Track, Rameka Track, Canaan Downs MTB tracks, and overnight tramps to Wainui Hut.

 Moa Park Track begins as a farm track, steadily climbing along the forest edge above the farmland of Canaan Downs.
 Pages Saddle is a short distance from the car park, where Rameka Track forks to the left.
 After 3 km you will reach Wainui Saddle, where Wainui Track descends north toward Wainui Hut (1 hr away), and eventually reaches Birds Clearing, inland from Pohara (3 hr away).

 Moa Park Track continues into the bush and winds steeply up the western side of Evans Ridge.
 Once at the top, the surrounding bush is a dense mix of beech and dracophyllum, the roots of the latter making the track quite rugged.
-The track crosses two small creeks, then reaches a junction with the Inland Track.
+The track dips in and out of crosses creek gullies, then reaches a junction with the Inland Track.
 Awapoto Hut is 4 hr north of here.
 From the junction it is a short descent to Moa Park.

 Moa Park Shelter is located on a slightly elevated site at the southern end of the basin.
 The shelter was downgraded from a basic hut and thus the bunks were removed.
 Presumably this was partly due to the its slightly awkward position of being roughly equidistant of Castle Rocks Hut, Wainui Hut and Canaan Downs car park (nearby Holyoake Shelter suffered the same demotion, given its position between Castle Rocks Hut and Abel Tasman Coast Track).
 You can still camp here, and there are a few flat clearings next to the shelter that offer enough room to pitch a tent.